attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 How do I send an SMS message?
 ---

-Execute the sendSms method.
+Use the sendSms method.
 For more information about the parameters of this method,  refer to AttApiClient.SMS.sendSms.

-You can define the success and failure callbacks as anonymous functions or pass them as parameters
+Define the success and failure callbacks as anonymous functions or pass them as parameters

 <code>